Low Emission Zones (LEZ) and Zona a Traffico Limitato (ZLT) in Italy

 Zona a Traffico Limitato (ZLT)

 Zona a Traffico Limitato, or Limited Traffic Zones, restrict traffic access.
-The Italian LZT tend to be in historic centres and are clearly signed, and camera controlled.
-There are around 250 LZT zones in Italy, from large cities to small historic villages.
+The Italian ZLT tend to be in historic centres and are clearly signed, and camera controlled.
+There are around 250 ZLT zones in Italy, from large cities to small historic villages.

 Can I avoid Limited Traffic Zones in Italy?